harbik/colorimetry/README.md

 Another source of light are electric lamps, such a incandescent light bulbs.
 They generate light by thermal emission from a very hot tungsten filament in a glass envelope.
 In physics, the spectral properties of thermal emission is described by Planck's law.
-For incandescent light bulbs, the CIE recommends to use the A-illuminant, in this library available as [StdIlluminant:A].
+For incandescent light bulbs, the CIE recommends to use the A-illuminant, in this library available as [StdIlluminant::A].

 This example calculates the Illuminance and CIE 1931 (x, y) chromaticity